-This technique has been routinely used to compare the morphology of the GF terminals between individuals of different genotypes5,6,7,8.
+This technique has been routinely used to compare the morphology of the GF terminals between individuals of the same genotype or between individuals of different genotypes5,6,7,8.
 In addition, the morphology of the synaptic terminal can also be correlated with its function by obtaining electrophysiological recordings from the circuit prior to dissection by standard procedures9,10.

 Finally, although our demonstrated dissection method only exposed the VNC for dye-injection and imaging of the GF terminal, a subsequent dissection of the brain from the head capsule after dye injection would allow for imaging of the GF soma and dendrites in the brain as well.

 No conflicts of interest declared.

 The project described was supported by Grant Number R01HD050725 from the National Institute of Child Health and Human Development to T.A.G.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute of Child Health and Human Development or the National Institutes of Health.
 We thank members of the Godenschwege lab as well as Barbara Schreader for their input to the manuscript and video.